PeterJCLaw/sr-server-puppet/new-machine.md

 1. Spin up the VM.
 It needs to be a supported OS & version; see the `Vagrantfile` for the current target.

+  **Note**: for TLS configuration to work correctly the hostname of the machine must match the public DNS name of the machine.
+If spinning up a Digtial Ocean box, this means the name of the machine you put into DO's UI must be the fully qualified name for the machine.

 2. Login as root

 3. Create a non-root user with `sudo` access: